aim-uofa/GenPercept/README.md

 ## 🎫 License

+## 🎫 License

-For non-commercial use, this code is released under the [LICENSE](LICENSE).
+For academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
-For commercial use, please contact Chunhua Shen.
+For commercial use, please contact [Chunhua Shen](chhshen@gmail.com).

 ## 🎓 Citation
 ```